-- One-time benefit: a household may receive one benefit payment for water OR wastewater (including stormwater charges) or both if the bill includes both services during the program period (May 2022 through August 31, 2023). - Maximum Benefit: \$2,000. - Coverage: payment can cover the water OR wastewater arrearage amount (including stormwater charges), or both if the bill includes both services, to include current charges, late fees, reconnection fees, taxes, and other charges. - Bundled Bills: if a water or wastewater system cannot distinguish water or wastewater costs from other bundled service charges (such as garbage, electricity, etc.) the benefit payment may only cover current charges, late fees, reconnection fees, taxes, and other charges associated with water and/or wastewater (including stormwater charges) portions of the bill.

-Payment Agreement: the water or wastewater system must have a payment agreement with the third-party funds disbursement partner, HORNE LLP, to receive payments.
+- One-time benefit: a household may receive one benefit payment for water OR wastewater (including stormwater charges) or both if the bill includes both services during the program period (May 2022 through March 31, 2024).
+Upon the conclusion of the Phase II period (April 2024 through June 2024), CSD will provide a supplemental payment3 to previously served households with remaining LIHWAP funds. - Maximum Benefit: \$15,400. - Coverage: payment can cover the water OR wastewater costs (including stormwater charges), or both if the bill includes both services, to include a past due balance, current charges, late fees, reconnection fees, taxes, and other charges. - Bundled Bills: if a water or wastewater system cannot distinguish water or wastewater costs from other bundled service charges (such as garbage, electricity, etc.) the benefit payment may only cover a past due balance, current charges, late fees, reconnection fees, taxes, and other charges associated with water and/or wastewater (including stormwater charges) portions of the bill. - Payment Agreement: the water or wastewater system must have a payment agreement with the third-party funds disbursement partner, HORNE LLP, to receive payments.